This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Photographing the white peaks of Mount Cook

-My next post on New Zealand will tell you what you can do in Mount Cook National Park:
+Our next New Zealand post will tell you what to do in Mount Cook National Park:

 More on New Zealand Travel